Future Finance loans and the alternatives

 As the average student is already spending £439 more than they receive in Maintenance Loans each month, it's difficult to see the benefit of taking out a loan at uni if the repayments add to your monthly spending.

-Future Finance then give you up to three months after you graduate before charging significantly higher repayment amounts.
+Future Finance then gives you up to three months after you graduate before charging significantly higher repayment amounts.
 In the case of the example loan on their site, this would be 84 payments of £128.79.

 But, unfortunately, not everyone manages to secure and start their graduate job within three months of leaving university – not to mention that it's something which can be really difficult to predict while still at uni.
 The pressure to start repaying the loan in bigger instalments could add to the already stressful period of graduate job searching.

 Borrowing money with such extortionate interest rates can have serious implications and will likely be something you live to regret.